Ukraine Donbas February 2019 Slovyansk, Kurakhove, Avdivka, Mariupol.

 Two families have set up a friendly hostel “Joy”.
 Like the dance school, it is a business but … have ideas and go out of their way to help their guests, who are often lonely and need support obtaining papers, housing, work.
 He explains: “We are not a social service, actually this kind of support does not exist here in Ukraine.
 However, we take pleasure in helping those who need support to get going.
 It is not just about renting a place to sleep.

 Life goes on in Mariupol too.
-There is a spirit to make things better, to improve life and to build a future however difficult this may be with the present state of the government, dysfunctional legal system and the paralyzing corruption.
+There is a spirit to make things better, to improve life and to build a future however difficult this may be with the present state of the government, the dysfunctional legal system, and the paralyzing corruption.

-The night train takes me back to Kiev (15 hrs).
+The night train takes me back to Kyiv (15 hrs).
 On the station, sights point the way to bunkers, shelters to be used when something may happen.

 Nil novi, Nothing new

 The fishermen on the ice near Kurakhove are not disturbed by the distant artillery fire.
 Their main worry is to catch the small fish (silotki).
-It is freezing cold and they spend half a day for a small catch that is later sold on the central market for around 25 uah (less than 1 euro).
+And drink Samohon (homemade horilka, the Ukrainian word for wodka.
+It is freezing cold and they spend half a day for a small catch that is later sold on the central market for around 25 hryvna (less than 1 euro).
 Life goes on as if nothing happens or happened.

 It is quiet on the eastern front and the attitude of the world is as it always seems to be in these cases when the attention has shifted elsewhere.